 Its vision is to be a neighbourhood where the housing, environment, infrastructure, research and learning will drive and inform healthier and sustainable living across the life course.

-The scheme is working in partnership with Newcastle City Council and when delivered will be the first of its kind in the UK to blend world-class research facilities with residential infrastructure that meets the needs of a changing population and environment.
+The scheme, when delivered, will be the first of its kind in the UK to blend world-class research facilities with residential infrastructure that meets the needs of a changing population and environment.

 Size: 29 acres